shahdabmalik/stazi-assignment-2/README.md

   - `components/`: React components used to build the user interface.
   - `redux/`: Redux-related files, including actions, reducers, and the store configuration.
   - `data/`: Mock json data.
+  - `pages/`: All the pages of the application.
 - `public/`: Static assets and the `index.html` file.

 ## Contributing